What is an Equity Research Report?

 • An equity research report is a document prepared by an analyst who is part of an investment research team in a brokerage firm or investment bank

-• It provides an overview of the business, the industry it operates in, the management team, the company’s financial performance, and risks, and includes a target price and investment recommendation.
+• It provides an overview of the business, industry it operates in, management team, financial performance, risks and includes a target price and investment recommendation

 Equity Research Report Structure